Infections during pregnancy

 Flu can be serious in pregnancy and pregnant women are advised to have the seasonal flu vaccine.
 If you have a cold or flu, get plenty of rest and fluids.
 Lower your temperature with cold flannels, and with paracetamol, as long as you do not exceed the stated dose over 24 hours.

-Some cold and flu preparations contain other drugs, so check with the pharmacist that they are sutiable for use in pregnancy.
+Some cold and flu preparations contain other drugs, so check with the pharmacist that they are sutiable for use when you are pregnant.

 Sepsis is an illness that can develop in some pregnant women, as well as in women who have recently had a baby or babies.
-Sepsis that occurs during pregnancy is called maternal sepsis.
+Sepsis that occurs when you are pregnant is called maternal sepsis.
 Sometimes called blood poisoning, sepsis is the body’s inflammatory response to infection, but it can overload the body’s ability to cope.
+Read more in our article here.

 The government now recommends a whooping cough vaccination for women between 28 and 38 weeks of pregnancy.
 This can help help protect them and their baby from serious disease as protective antibodies are passed from mum to their unborn baby.
 Newborns are vaccinated at two, three and four months of age.
 Whooping cough can infect anyone, but it is babies during their first few months of life who are most vulnerable.
 The vaccination was first introduced as a temporary measure in 2012.